Sentra Expands Data Security Platform with On-Prem Scanners for Hybrid Environments

 We continue to evolve.
 In a world rapidly changing with advancements in AI, our platform offers the most comprehensive and effective data security solutions to keep pace with the demands of the AI age.
 As AI reshapes the digital landscape, it also creates new vulnerabilities, such as the risk of data exposure through AI training processes.
 Our platform addresses these AI-specific challenges, while continuing to tackle the persistent security issues from the cloud era, providing an integrated solution that ensures data security remains resilient and adaptive.

+DSPMs facilitate swift AI development and smooth business operations by automatically securing LLM training data.
+Integrations with platforms like AWS SageMaker and GCP Vertex AI, combined with features such as DAG and DDR, ensure robust data security and privacy.
+This approach both supports responsible AI applications and also reduces risks such as breaches and bias.
 So, Sentra is no longer only a DSPM solution, it’s a data security platform.
 Today, we provide holistic solutions that allow you to locate any piece of data and access all the information you need.
 Our mission is to continuously build and enhance the best data security platform, empowering organizations to move faster and succeed in today’s digital world.

 Success Driven by Our Amazing People

+We’re proud that Sentra has emerged as a leader in the data security industry, making a significant impact on how organizations protect their data.
 Our success is driven by our incredible team, their hard work, dedication, and energy are the foundation of everything we do.
 From day one, our people have always been our top priority.
 It's inspiring to see our team work tirelessly to transform the world of data security and build the best solution out there.
-This team of champions never stops innovating, inspiring, and striving to be the best version of themselves every day.

 Their passion is evident in their work, as shown in recent projects that they initiated, from the new video series, “Answering the Most Searched DSPM Questions”, to a behind the scenes walkthrough of our data security platform, and more.